michaelgrn/michaelgrn.github.io/_pubs/CHI18-Tradeoffs.md

 ---

 {: .citation}
 Rezvan Joshaghani, Michael D. Ekstrand, Bart Knijnenburg, and Hoda Mehrpouyan.
-2018.
-[Do Different Groups Have Comparable Privacy Tradeoffs](#).
+2018. ["Do Different Groups Have Comparable Privacy Tradeoffs"](#).
 In <cite>Proceedings of the Networked Privacy Workshop at CHI 2018</cite>.

 ## Abstract